Warning: This story contains nudity.

 Even wiping down the shower has a set starting point, there is a hand rail on the shower door that I place the facecloth on so that I see it on the way out.
 On this day, I put the cloth on the soap shelf and stepped out of the shower without it.
 Big production.

-I read this week that a brain injury will occur in Canada every 3 minutes, in America every 21 seconds.
-That could be a stroke, motor vehicle accident, suicide, fall, disease, sports injury or in my case, an electrocution, that accounts for a brain trauma related injury every 21 seconds.
+I read this week that a brain injury will occur in Canada every 3 minutes, in America every 21 seconds and worldwide every 9 seconds.
+That could be a stroke, motor vehicle accident, suicide, a fall, disease, sports injury or in my case, an electrocution, that accounts for a brain trauma related injury every 9 seconds.
 It is estimated that over 69,000,000 brain injuries will occur this year worldwide.
 Last year over 69M people and their families, that’s mothers, fathers, wives, husbands, sisters and brothers were all impacted by brain injuries.
 This year 69M more will learn about the struggles of life with a brain injury and next year there will be 69M more.
 Survivors are left to navigate through headaches, fatigue, dizziness, cognitive and processing challenges, anxiety and depression, anger and mood swings, physical limitations and memory loss.

 Often brain injuries and related symptoms will go undiagnosed or misdiagnosed.
 Brain injuries can be very complicated and may not show up on a MRI or X-ray, making a diagnosis difficult.
 Survivors have to push their medical support for answers, this is challenging when you don’t understand what is happening to you or what questions to ask.
 Many brain injury survivors are left untreated or give up the struggle.